 - Efficiency (they strive for smooth operation and prioritize their standards)

 With the magic of service, Disney recognizes that the most important judges are your customers.
-Therefore, it is extremely important to know and understand your customers.
+Thus, it’s extremely important to know and understand your customers.
 Demographics are factual knowledge about your guests including who they are, where they are from, and how much they spend.
 Psychographics seek to better understand guests’ mental states–their needs, wants, expectations, and emotions.

 Disney, as a company, watches what people do in their theme parks, resorts, and stores to find out how they can make it more enjoyable for them.
 They use methods like surveys, comment cards, guest observations, and mystery shoppers as well as read guest letters and emails.